mklarqvist/tomahawk/docs/load_balancing.md

 * If you have 100 blocks, there will be 99 overhead loads for each block for a total of 9,801 excess loads
 * If you have 1000 blocks, there will be 999 overhead loads for each block for a total of 998,001 excess loads

 For example, using standard import parameters, chromosome 20 for the 1000 Genomes Project data has 1,696 blocks.
 Without addressing this problem, we would have an excess of 2,873,025 overhead loads.
-Because of this overhead cost it is very desirable to load all the data of interest into memory just once.
+Because of this exorbant cost it is very desirable to load all the data of interest into memory just once.
 However, if done without careful effort to partition data of interest into subproblems then memory will become limiting very quickly.
 We describe how we address this problem in Tomahawk below.

 ## Memory-sparing job-loading
 [Tomahawk](https://github.com/mklarqvist/tomahawk) splits large problems into multiple psuedo-balanced sub-problems in a memory-aware fashion using a tiling approach.
 Without losing generality, consider the situation where you want to calculate linkage disequilibrium (LD) for all variants pairwise.
 As a consequence, any given locus `v` will be compared to every other loci, `V`.
 The simplest, naïve, way to parallelize this involves giving subproblem `j` out of `J` a list of loci from `[i*j, (i+1)*j]` for all subproblems, where `i = V/J`.
 This approach would invariantly require all data in memory irrespective of the slice-size.
-We can examplify this by drawing a square of four loci and divide the problem into three: {1, 2, 3 and 4}.
+We can examplify this by drawing a square of four loci and divide the problem into three: {(1), (2), (3,4)}.
 Highlighted in bold are the sites addressed in subproblem 1 out of 3.
 Note that the lower triangular is not actually computed in practice and only shown here for visual clarity.

 | Loci   | 1   | 2   | 3   | 4   |
 |---|-----|-----|-----|-----|